-M25 Annual Conference 2025 – Shaping the future
+M25 Annual Conference 2025 – Shaping the future. *Event registration now closed*

 Welcome to the Consortium’s Annual Conference 2025.
 For the first time in five years, we are meeting in person.
 Join us for a day of presentations, discussions and networking in the lovely setting of Greenwich, London.